Domestic violence in India: Gender discrimination under law

-The domestic abuse laws are claimed to be discriminatory against men by anti-feminists.
+The domestic abuse laws are claimed to be discriminatory against men by male right activists.
 In particular, Section 498A, the act that criminalizes cruelty against women by husband and his relatives, has been used by anti-feminists in their arguments to justify removing any legal penalty against criminals.
 Men's rights activists such as the "Save the family foundation" in India argue that the law is often misused by women.
 However, a 2012 report on Section 498A from the Government of India found that the empirical study did not establish any disproportionate misuse of Section 498A as compared to other criminal laws.
 Even though misuse of Section 498A was not established, more recently the Supreme Court came out with directives that every complaint received by the police under Section 498A must be referred to a Family Welfare Committee before the police can arrest the perpetrator.

 More glaringly, the law only offers reliefs to women.
 Men in India cannot avail of a similar legal remedy to protect themselves from domestic violence from either men or women.
 For men, even a simple relief of having a male or female aggressor stay away from them (a restraining or protection order) is not afforded by the current law.

 But in 2016 this discrimination was removed by supreme court itself.
 The bench of Justices Kurian Joseph and Rohinton F Nariman ruled on 6 October 2016 (Thursday) that this provision frustrated the objective of the legislation since "perpetrators and abettors of domestic violence" can be women too.
 The words "adult male" has been struck down from the domestic violence act.
 However this new definition still did not include men as victims and was later changed back to the original.